About Us

 We long to grow in grace and knowledge of our Saviour.
 Our life together is rooted in the Bible, which we hold to be the inspired, sufficient, final and authoritative Word of God written.
 Our services are simple, with hymns of praise, prayer, the reading of Scripture (generally we use the ESV) and with an emphasis on the preaching of the Word of God.
 On most occasions our services are led by our pastor, although we are pleased to welcome, usually once a month, visiting preachers.

-We are an outward looking church, constantly engaged, as we are able, in evangelical outreach into the town of Kington.
+We are an outward looking church, constantly engaged, as we are able, in evangelistic outreach into the town of Kington.
 This work is rooted in our weekly prayer meeting and includes literature distribution, Bible study and an 'open-door' Coffee Club on Friday afternoons.

 Pastor and Deacons